 How I wish to Die

-Almost as important as how you wish to live.
+is almost as important as how you wish to

 How I wish to be Treated when on my Death Bed